Good luck in Chinese

 The fourth version above has the ‘fu’ element on its own.

 The first version above is an example of the character upside down.
 The fourth is of ‘fu’ on its own.

 The first and third versions above have the ‘fu’ element on its own.

-For a video of writing the character fu as calligraphy please see the following You Tube video.
+For a video of how to write the character fu as calligraphy please see the following You Tube video.

 Gladness 喜 xǐ

-In addition to the symbol for good fortune, another wildely used character to wish for good luck and happiness is xǐ.
+In addition to the symbol for good fortune, another widely seen character to wish for good luck and happiness is Xǐ.
 It is a representation of a ‘drum’ and a ‘mouth’ suggesting a celebration.
 Two xi characters joined together form the ‘double joy’ symbol seen particularly at marriages.
 The character crops up in many two character wishes including 有喜 yǒu xǐ ‘have joy’ usually given to a couple expecting a child.
-We have a guide to how to make a papercut of the double happiness character.
+We have a guide on how you can easily make a papercut of the double happiness character.